 UV Levels During May

 While UV levels drop significantly compared to Tonga’s summer months, the UV levels are still around 7+ UV index around midday.
 Be sure to wear high-factor sunscreen.
-For advice on sunscreen, take a look at our 10 Best Environmentally-Friendly Sunscreens for Tonga.
+For advice on sunscreen and other protection, take a look at The Best Sunscreens for Tonga + Sun Protection Tips.